aws/amazon-ecs-logs-collector/README.md

 ```

 ### Example output in normal mode
-The following output shows this project running in normal mode:
+The following output shows this project running in normal mode.

 ```
 # bash ecs-logs-collector.sh